A-Z Artist Index Compilations Record Labels Media

 Supporting Rory Gallagher at Macroom, 24 June 1978

 In June 1978 the band appeared on the bill at Macroom, supporting Rory Gallagher.
 In September 1978 the band's set was largely comprised of country rock mixed with pub rock, as is borne out by a live broadcast on Ken's Klub on RTE Radio that has survived on tape.
-Deke O'Brien left by the end of 1978 but may appear uncredited on later Stepaside recordings.
+Deke O'Brien left by the end of 1978 but probably appears uncredited on later Stepaside recordings.
 The band continued with Mark Costigan on board.
 The music moved in a new wave / powerpop direction, as is evident by the self-released second single "We've Got You Surrounded", released in April 1979.
 A clever piece of new wave pop, this was far superior to the debut of two years earlier and bode well for the future.

 By mid 1979 Stepaside were playing energetic, R'n'B infused powerpop/rock which more-or-less fit the new wave bill but which owed as much to Bob Seger as it did to Elvis Costello.
 They weren't considered authentic new wave in some quarters though they'd have fit into the Chiswick or Stiff roster easily enough.
 They completed recording their debut LP by October 1979.
 The original title was "The Last Resort", but it was finally released as "Sit Down And Relapse" a month or so later on their own Sidestep label.
 It's a very good powerpop LP with some great tracks.